apptainer/apptainer/.github/ISSUE_TEMPLATE.md

 ### Actual behavior

-What actually happend?
+What actually happened?
 Why was it incorrect?

 <!-- if this is a feature request, you can ignore this next part -->